ckeditor/ckeditor5/docs/builds/guides/integration/installation.md

 Builds can be loaded inside pages directly from our CDN, which is optimized for worldwide super fast download.

-Check out the {@link TODO CKEditor 5 Builds CDN website} for a list of URL entry points for the builds API.
+Check out the {@linkTODO CKEditor 5 Builds CDN website} for a list of URL entry points for the builds API.

 ### npm